Resources

 Language Support

-Yamada Language Guides Language resources available on the Web: links to WWW sites, language-related newsgroups and mailing lists, and font archives.
+Yamada Language Center Language resources available on the Web: links to WWW sites, language-related newsgroups and mailing lists, and font archives.

 On-line Chinese Tools This is a site (in English) that uses Java applets to provide Chinese language learning, fonts, annotation, translation, and computer/Web utilities.
 It provides English, Pinyin, and Chinese ideographic characters.